English Terrace (Toldbodgade): Architecture

 The terrace consists of nine terraced houses.
 The main entrances face a courtyard situated between the terrace to the east and the Jan van Osten House to the west.
-Rach house has an area of approximately 400 square metres and consist of three storeys, attic and basement.
+Each house has an area of approximately 400 square metres and consists of three storeys, attic and basement.

 The houses were listed in 1978.
 The scope of the heritage listing was expanded in 2002 to include the pavement and granite curb in the courtyard.